 - Videos have more chances to go viral.

 - Mobile users watch videos more than reading a blog.

 - Social media sites are accessible to everyone now.

 It’s pretty obvious that you can’t ignore the importance of using video for marketing.
 From figuring out what type of video to create to successfully implementing them or from creating SEO-optimized video to social media stories, it’s all worth it!

 Every platform is prioritizing video content now, and everyone is looking for good content every day.
 Whether you create animation or product unboxing videos, you gotta make sure you know what your audience wants and what your business demands.

 We have only listed a few strategies here.
 However, these 7 strategies can get you going just fine.
 So far, it was the 1st part.
 Hang around for part 2.

 UPDATE: Here’s part 2 explaining the types of video marketing.

 What’s your video marketing strategy for 2022?
 Let us know if you wanna add more.
-You can also check out some of the top social media moments of 2020.
+You can also check out some of the top social media moments.